mmAS13/Caffelo-Coffee-Shop/README.md

 # Background
 This project was created in 2023 as a technical practice to master Bootstrap 5.
 It focuses on building a cohesive brand identity (Caffelo) while ensuring the website remains functional and fast across various devices.

+# View Live
+https://caffelo.netlify.app/ (it is not mobile friendly)

 # Author
 Mariam Memon